 Meadows A, Higgs S (2013).
 I think, therefore I am?
 Characteristics of a non-clinical population of self-perceived food addicts.
 Appetite, 71(1): 482.

 Meadows A. (2017) Studies on weight stigma and body image in higher-weight individuals.
 In Body Image, Eating, and Weight, M Cuzzolaro, S Fassino (eds).
-Under review.
+In press.

 Meadows A. (2014) Fat and fit: possible, probable, protective?
 In R Chastain (ed) The politics of size: perspectives from the Fat-Acceptance Movement.
 Santa Barbara, CA: Praeger/ABC-Clio.

-Contributor, Encyclopedia of Exercise & Physical Fitness, Santa Barbara, CA: Greenwood Publications Group.
-In press.
+Contributor, Exercise & Physical Fitness: Understanding Science and Society, Santa Barbara, CA: Greenwood Publications Group.
+In production.

 (first author only)

 April 2016: ‘Preaching to the converted: Can we really teach empathy?’
-4th International Weight Stigma Conference, Vancouver, Canada
+4th International Weight Stigma Conference, Vancouver, Canada.
+Link

 September 2015: ‘Anti-fat attitudes: when do we internalise them and when do we fight back?
-A model of individual response to societal weight stigma among fat individuals’, 3rd International Weight Stigma Conference, Reykjavik, Iceland
+A model of individual response to societal weight stigma among fat individuals’, 3rd International Weight Stigma Conference, Reykjavik, Iceland.
+Link

 November 2014: Sticks and stones: The association between weight discrimination and physical and mental wellbeing, American Public Health Association Annual Meeting, New Orleans, USA